 ●Beyond the Basics topics (see "Patient information: Upset stomach (functional dyspepsia) in adults (Beyond the Basics)")

 ●Dyspepsia is defined as one or more of the following symptoms: postprandial fullness, early satiation, epigastric pain, or burning.
 Approximately 25 percent of patients with dyspepsia are found to have an underlying organic disease on diagnostic evaluation (table 1).
 However, approximately 75 percent of patients have functional (idiopathic or nonulcer) dyspepsia.

 ●A detailed history, physical examination, and laboratory studies are necessary to narrow the differential diagnosis, identify gastroesophageal reflux disease (GERD) and nonsteroidal anti-inflammatory drug (NSAID)-induced dyspepsia, and patients with alarm features (table 2).

 ●The approach to and extent of diagnostic evaluation of a patient with dyspepsia is based on the presence or absence of alarm features, patient age, and the prevalence of H. pylori infection (table 2 and algorithm 1).

 •Patients with GERD and NSAID-induced dyspepsia should be treated with an empiric trial of proton pump inhibitors (PPI) (table 4) for eight weeks and NSAIDs should be discontinued.
-(See "Medical management of gastroesophageal reflux disease in adults" and "Overview of the natural history and treatment of peptic ulcer disease".)
+(See "Medical management of gastroesophageal reflux disease in adults" and "Peptic ulcer disease: Management".)